Hermosa Beach's Best Sports Bars

 People get WACCO for their Chicago teams at Silvio's.

-The staff, owner and manager are certainly accommodating, the latter even tossing out Old Style beers to thirsty Chicagoans after the Blackhawks won the Stanley Cup in 2010.
+The staff, owner and manager are certainly accommodating, the latter even tossing out Old Style beers to thirsty Chicagoans after the Blackhawks won the Stanley Cup in 2010 and it was right there again in 2014 until, of course, the Blackhawks lost to the Kings.

 For any big event involving a Chicago team this is the place.
 It's where the WACCOS go to party – that's Western Association of Crazy Chicagoans and Others – and because the place is small they know to arrive early in order to get a place to sit or stand.